isotope/docs/docs/manual/developer/hooks/postAddProductToCollection/_index.en.md

 2. int `$quantity`

-    The quantity of the product that is added to the collection.
+    The quantity of the product that was added to the collection.

 3. \Isotope\Interfaces\IsotopeProductCollection `$collection`